Chenning04/peigy/docs/source/piegy.data_tools.rst

     sim2 = read_data('some_directory')

-Please pass in the same directory name as you used to save ``sim``.
+Please pass in the same directory name as the one you used to save ``sim``.

 Note that the data size can be very large.
 You can reduce size at the expense of losing accuracy by calling ``compress_data`` method of :ref:`piegy.model.simulation <simulation>`